danpercic86/gavel/DEVELOPMENT.md

 If you really want, you could also manually install stuff on your machine and get Gavel running there.

-Also, if you need help with anything, feel free to ask in the [Gitter chat][gitter].

 ### Vagrant

 Make sure you have [Vagrant][vagrant] installed on your machine.